 The only problem is, with so many consoles to choose from, which one should you be buying?
 Thanks to a tool called Hakchi2 CE, you only need one—the SNES Classic Mini, a faithful recreation of the Super Nintendo console from the early 1990s.
 Let’s talk you through how you can play N64, NES, PS1 games and more on this retro console.

-Installing Hakchi2 CE and Preparing Your SNES Mini
+Installing Hakchi2 CE and Preparing Your SNES Classic Mini

-To begin with, you’ll need to install the Hakchi2 CE tool on your PC, which you can download from the Hakchi2 GitHub repository.
+Before you can add games to your SNES Classic Mini, you’ll first need to install the Hakchi2 CE tool on your PC, which you can download from the Hakchi2 GitHub repository.

 Hakchi2 CE is Windows only, so you’ll need to create a Windows virtual machine on Linux if you’re using that OS.
 Once it’s downloaded and installed, open up Hakchi and go to Kernel > Install/Repair.